 Email traffic can be a major concern for a system administrator, both because of its volume and because of the security threats it can carry.
 Unsolicited email, often referred to as Spam, is sent out by groups known as spammers in massive quantities and can waste resources, transport malware, as well as try to direct the recipient to webpages that might present further security risks.

-With IP policies, email filtering can be applied to IMAP, POP3 and SMTP traffic using IP policies.
+With IP Policies, email filtering can be applied to IMAP, POP3 and SMTP traffic using IP Policies.
 This is done by creating an Email Control Profile and associating it with an IP Policy object.
 With IMAP and POP3 filtering, emails cannot be dropped when they fail filtering but only marked as failed.
 With SMTP, emails can be dropped or forwarded.

 Setting Up Email Filtering with IP Policies